AveryCameronUofR/add-reviewer-gh-action/README.md

 # add-reviewer-gh-action
  GitHub Action to add reviewer(s) to a pull request.

+GitHub will add CODEOWNERS as reviewers at the start of a pull request, before any steps of the workflow have run or passed.
+This action allows reviewers to be specified so that they will be added when this step of the workflow runs, such as at the end of a workflow, instead of at the start to avoid early notifications while work is not ready.

 ## Usage
 ```